 (v) The presence of the administrators, thereby placing the employers in the hands of a neutral independent person.

-Within hours of that decision an appeal was lodged in the Full Federal Court and a stay obtained on three of his Honour's orders until the determination of the appeal: orders 1 and 2 which require Patrick Operations and the employers to treat as operative the LSAs, and order 4 which precludes Patrick Operations from using personnel supplied by others.
+Within hours of that decision an appeal was lodged in the Full Court of the Federal Court and a stay obtained on three of his Honour's orders until the determination of the appeal: orders 1 and 2 which require Patrick Operations and the employers to treat as operative the LSAs, and order 4 which precludes Patrick Operations from using personnel supplied by others.

-The Full Federal Court (Wilcox, von Doussa and Finkelstein JJ) unanimously rejected the applicants' appeal.
+The Full Court of the Federal Court (Wilcox, von Doussa and Finkelstein JJ) unanimously rejected the applicants' appeal.
 In their reasons for judgment, their Honours said:

 "it is appropriate to say we have read, and carefully considered, the whole of North J’s reasons for judgment but we find them free from appellable error.
 In relation to the first issue he had to confront, whether there was a serious question to be tried in respect of the claims made by the applicants, the MUA and employees, his Honour's reasoning is tightly structured and compelling.
 Significantly, it has not been subjected to serious attack before us.
 In relation to the second issue, the proper discretionary order to be made, having regard to the overall balance of convenience, the question for us is not whether we would have ascribed the same weight to each element as his Honour, or even come to the same overall conclusion, but whether his Honour erred in law or in the application of legal principle, failed to take into real account a proper matter for his consideration, took into account some extraneous matter or reached a decision so extraordinary that it must be concluded his discretion miscarried."

-In the Full Federal Court the applicants contended that the interim orders, in the terms in which they were made, were beyond the remedial powers conferred by s 298U of the Workplace Relations Act and s 23 of the Federal Court of Australia Act 1976 (Cth) ("the Federal Court Act") in their application to Patrick Operations (as distinct from the employers).
+In the Full Court of the Federal Court the applicants contended that the interim orders, in the terms in which they were made, were beyond the remedial powers conferred by s 298U of the Workplace Relations Act and s 23 of the Federal Court of Australia Act 1976 (Cth) ("the Federal Court Act") in their application to Patrick Operations (as distinct from the employers).

 Secondly, they contended that the orders were an improper exercise of the discretionary powers to grant interim injunctions.